 Can INFJ and ESTJ be close friends?

 Because they both want to see people reach their full potential and build a world where fairness and equality are high priorities, INFJ and ESTJ can become close friends as they strive to achieve these goals.
-Although at times their journey to friendship won’t be easy, INFJ and ESTJ use their determination and commitment to forge a friendship that may seem to defy logic to their families and friends.
+Although at times, their journey to friendship won’t be easy, INFJ and ESTJ use their determination and commitment to forge a friendship that may seem to defy logic to their families and friends.

 What are areas that may cause problems in an INFJ and ESTJ friendship?

 Like any friendship, certain areas may lead to problems between INFJ and ESTJ.
-The most likely is INFJ having a preference for being alone or with only a friend or two, while ESTJ never minds being the life of a party and hanging out with as many people as possible.
+The most likely is INFJ having a preference for being alone or with only a friend or two, while ESTJ never minds being the life of the party and hanging out with as many people as possible.

 Another area of conflict may involve ESTJ thinking INFJ is too much of an idealist, failing to see things as they really are, no matter how bad the situation.
-Last but not least, INFJ may come to feel that ESTJ orders them around, instead of asking them if they want to do something.
+Last but not least, INFJ may come to feel that ESTJ orders them around instead of asking them if they want to do something.
 Should this happen a bit too much for INFJ’s liking, the friendship could dissolve in the blink of an eye.